Akshit8/my-docker/README.md

 **host**
 <img src="assets/host.png">

-We can see when we run same commands in docker container and our host machine we get different results.
+We can see that, when we run same commands in docker container and our host machine we get different results.
 - Container is assigned a hostname from docker(container ID), while our system have a completely different hostname.
 - Lots of process are running inside our host but our container is only aware of process running inside it, thus providing isolation.

 ## Let's dive deep
-we have got a taste of a how containers function.
-It's time to open our editor and write some go code to do something similar that docker does.<br>
+We have got a taste of a how these containers function.
+It's time to open our editor and write some go code to achieve something similar that docker does.<br><br>
-Create a `main.go` file with main package.
+Create a `main.go` file with main package and start adding the following components.
+Do read the comments mentioned in snippet for understanding significance of each line.

 - **command switch**
 ```go